yang-liu16/seminar/index.md

 ## Upcoming Events
 <body>
 <details>
-      <summary><u><b>Apr 28: Prof. Haiyan Liu (Michigan State University)</b></u></summary>
+      <summary><u><b>May 19: Qiuqi Wang (University of Waterloo)</b></u></summary>
         <ol>
           <blockquote>
-            <p><b> Title: Distributionally robust reinsurance with Value-at-Risk and Conditional Value-at-Risk </b></p>
+            <p><b> Title:  Optimal reinsurance contracts and the Expected Shortfall </b></p>
-            <p><b> Speaker: <a href="https://sites.google.com/site/uwaterloohaiyanliu/">Haiyan Liu</a> (Professor, Michigan State University) </b></p>
+            <p><b> Speaker: <a href="https://qwangan.github.io/">Qiuqi Wang</a> (PhD Candidate, University of Waterloo) </b></p>
-            <p><b> Time: 9:00am-10:00am EST, April 28 (Wed) </b></p>
+            <p><b> Time: 9:00am-10:00am EST, May 19 (Wed) </b></p>
             <p><b> Location: Online via Zoom </b></p>
-            <p><b> Abstract: A basic assumption of the classic reinsurance model is that the distribution of the loss is precisely known.
-In practice, only partial information is available for the loss distribution  due to the lack of data and estimation error.
-We study a distributionally robust reinsurance problem   by minimizing the maximum Value-at-Risk (or the worst-case VaR) of the total retained loss of the insurer  for all loss distributions with known mean and variance.
-Our model handles  typical stop-loss reinsurance contracts.
-We show that a three-point distribution achieves the worst-case VaR of  the total retained loss of the insurer,  from which the closed-form solutions of the worst-case distribution and optimal deductible are  obtained.
-Moreover, we show that the worst-case Conditional Value-at-Risk of the total retained loss of the insurer  is equal to the worst-case VaR, and thus the optimal deductible is the same in both cases.
-This talk is based on joint work with Tiantian Mao.  </b></p>
+            <p><b> Abstract: The Expected Shortfall (ES) is one of the most important risk measures widely applied in the field of finance, insurance, statistics, and risk management.
+In light of recent results characterizing ES in the context of financial regulation and statistics, we examine the implication of ES in insurance and actuarial science.
+In this paper, we study a reinsurance contract design problem focusing on the risk measure used by an overseer.
+One of our major results is that we characterize a mixture of the mean and ES as the risk measure of the overseer, where the optimal contracts are within the common set of ceded loss functions with a deductible form.
+Characterization results of other classes of risk measures including the mean and the distortion risk measures are demonstrated as the optimal set of ceded loss functions changes.
+Extension to the case with multiple reinsurers and alternative explanations of the optimal contract condition from the perspective of the insurer are also discussed.  </b></p>
           </blockquote>
         </ol>
 </details>